appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 ## Keep Commits Atomic

-Atomic commits are small, self-contained changes that address a single concern or fix.
+Atomic commits are small, self-contained changes that address a single concern.
 Each commit should represent a single logical change or fix.
 Avoid mixing unrelated changes within a single commit to maintain a clean and understandable history.

 For example, if you made a specific JSObject-related change, you can easily revert that commit without affecting other parts of your codebase.
 This ensures that each commit is easy to understand, test, and debug, making collaboration and code maintenance more efficient.